 Their guildmaster had gambled in bringing them here.
 Wilhelm thought it an ideal place — conveniently located by a deep creek that drew hungry and thirsty animals all year round.

 The members were pleased.
 The cabins were well equipped and hardy compared to their other properties.
 So their routine in such a place was simple.
 They would rise early and hunt deer foraging for food before returning to their lodging to eat and smoke the meat they caught.
 They would pass a few more hours this way before returning outdoors for another round of hunting.

 The men devoured the fresh meat greedily.
-At times Wilhelm had to remind them to actively preserve a portion of what they took now, rather than rely on saving what they caught later.
-Every piece of meat they could take back unspoilt and preserved would become food when it became too dark to hunt or bartered for other goods.
+At times he had to remind them to actively preserve a portion of what they took now, rather than rely on saving what they caught later.
+Every piece of meat they could take back unspoiled and preserved would become food when it became too dark to hunt or bartered for other goods.